GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 # 8-11-2024

 Gods and religions are nothing but idols of virtues that our society must aspire to achieve to become better than it is today.

+No man is less valuable because he picks up trash to care for his own.
+-Rustin